Transportation gets a big boost in recovery package but still faces an uncertain future

 U.S. airports will receive $8 billion, while public transit agencies will receive $30.5 billion.
 The measure also will provide $9 million in emergency leave funding for employees at the Federal Aviation Administration and $13 million in emergency leave funding for employees at the Transportation Security Administration.

-“The American Rescue Plan ensures workers will be safe on the job,” said Greg Regan, president of the Transportation Trades Department, AFL-CIO in a statement.
+“The American Rescue Plan ensures workers will be safe on the job,” Greg Regan, president of the Transportation Trades Department, AFL-CIO, said in a statement.

-Amtrak will receive $1.7 billion under Biden’s rescue plan, allowing it to restore daily service on 12 long-distance routes that were reduced 2020.
+Amtrak will receive $1.7 billion under Biden’s plan, allowing it to restore daily service on 12 long-distance routes that were reduced in 2020.
 The passenger railroad system also will be able to bring back 1,200 employees who were furloughed last year.

 “Offering daily long distance service represents a vital step in our road to recovery,” Bill Flynn, Amtrak’s chief executive officer, said in a statement.
 “Recognizing the immense value of our employees, we’d like to thank Congress for enabling service restoration and helping us recall furloughed employees.”

-Passage of the relief plan comes nearly a year after the first pandemic-related relief measure, known as the Cares Act was signed into law.
+Passage of the relief plan comes nearly a year after the first pandemic-related relief measure, known as the Cares Act, was signed into law.
 At the time, few expected the pandemic would stretch so long and prove to be as devastating.
 More than 529,000 people in the United States have died of the coronavirus.

-Jeff Davis, a senior fellow at the Eno Center for Transportation, a Washington-based nonpartisan think tank, said funding in the new legislation will provide transit agencies with enough money to weather the pandemic, providing a small cushion as they adjust to commuting patterns that emerge as the U.S. begins its recovery.
+Jeff Davis, a senior fellow at the Eno Center for Transportation, a Washington-based nonpartisan think tank, said funding in the new measure will provide transit agencies with enough money to weather the pandemic, providing a small cushion as they adjust to commuting patterns that emerge as the U.S. begins its recovery.

 “When the Cares Act was written and passed hurriedly in March 2020, the scope of the pending covid disaster was not yet known,” Davis said.
 “The endpoint now appears in sight and the funds provided by the three bills for mass transit, airlines and airports is enough to see them all through that period.”